deic-dk/files_sharding/README.md

 to /remote.php/dav, i.e. remote.php from files_sharding.
 Then, 3 things can happen:

-1) If the item is not found in the file system, but a match is found in 'files_sharding', the client is redirected to the relevant folder-slave-node.
+1) If the item is not found in the file system, but a match is found in 'files_sharding', the client is redirected to the relevant folder-slave-server.

-2) If the item is not found in the file system, and a match is not found in 'files_sharding', the client is redirected to the next folder-slave-node, found via `getNextNodeForFolder()`.
+2) If the item is not found in the file system, and a match is not found in 'files_sharding', the client is redirected to the next folder-slave-server, found via `getNextServerForFolder()`.

-3) If on the node hosting the item in question - i.e. if the item is found in the file system remote.php from chooser is fired up.
+3) If on the server hosting the item in question - i.e. if the item is found in the file system remote.php from chooser is fired up.
    Special care is taken in the case of a delete request on folder-sharded items:
-   If not the result of a redirect, it is redirected to the previous node of the sharded folder, found via the method
+   If not the result of a redirect, it is redirected to the previous server of the sharded folder, found via the method

-         getPreviousNodeForFolder(),
+         getPreviousServerForFolder(),

    from where it is redirected back, but only after a possible 'files_sharding' link has been deleted.